Olive Garden Reveals Italian Pasta Nachos Just in Time for Super Bowl

 Olive Garden now has loaded pasta chips—AKA Italian pasta nachos—on their menu for guests of all ages.

 Those in the kitchen take homemade pasta chips that are lightly fried and layered with Italian cheeses and a hearty meat sauce.
-They are then topped with cherry peepers and an Alfredo drizzle.
+They are then topped with cherry peppers and an Alfredo drizzle.

 As for how they make those pasta chips, we're told chefs fry sheets of fresh lasagna that have been cut into squares.